aprabh96/CodeLLM_Bridge/README.md

 3. **Add Instructions**: Enter specific instructions for the AI in the "User Instructions" section
 4. **Add Meta Prompts**: Create reusable prompts for common tasks
 5. **Copy to Clipboard**: Click "Copy to Clipboard" to format everything for the AI
+   - **Alternative**: Click "Save to Temp File & Copy" to save the content to a temporary file and copy the file to clipboard
+   - This is useful for large codebases that exceed AI input field limits - you can paste the file directly into applications
-6. **Paste into AI Tool**: Paste the copied content into your AI tool of choice
+6. **Paste into AI Tool**: Paste the copied content or file into your AI tool of choice
 7. **Implement Changes**: When you receive the AI's response, use tools like Cursor.ai or Windsurf to implement the changes

 ## Workflow